Abe-E/INFO-3401-Final-Project/README.md

 Our findings indicate that historical redlining functions as a predictor for certain outcomes.
 For example, Cancer was shown to be highly significant, and that nearly 30% of the difference in cancer rates across Denver neighborhoods is linked to 1930s housing grades.
 Additionally, routine doctor visits explained 20.1% of the variance in doctor visits.
 This shows that historically redlined neighborhoods have the lowest percentage of routine visits, suggesting that policies from ~90 years ago are still preventing people from getting preventative care today.

+__Limitations__

+There are various limitations due to the nature of the data and method of research.
+Firstly, geographical boundaries of redlining in Denver from the 1930's does perfectly align with the current neighborhood zip codes.
+As a result, some redlining area's are in multiple neighborhoods, possibly skewing the data.
+Additionally, CDC data is self-report data and may not be representative of neighborhoods, and prone to rater and recall bias.
+Another limitation in this study was the way in which data was standardized.